Ikarus76/UEJoystickPlugin/readme.md

 b) At first Time run the setup.bat.
 This will download the lastest hg-branched source from sdl.

-c) call the build.bat for the latest version or the build203 for version 2.0.3 of SDL2.
+c) call the build.bat for the latest version of SDL2.
 This batch-files will copy the binaries to the bin directory of the plugin.

-d) If you have installed the VS2013/2015 and DirectX SDK Jun2010 and the Windows 8.1/10 SDK and the Mercurial programm (SDL repo), you should get SDL2-files in the SDL????/Lib directory.
+d) If you have installed CMake, the VS2013/2015 and DirectX SDK Jun2010 and the Windows 8.1/10 SDK and the Mercurial programm (SDL repo), you should get SDL2-files in the SDL????/Lib directory.

-Now you could delete the build directory

 --------------------------------------------------------------------------------------------------